ormf/cl-fourier-animation/README.md

 parser and the fft analysis code is contained, although not thoroughly documented).

-The advantage of this code is that is is interactive so zooming and animations for different display modes could easily get implemented.
+The advantage of this code is that being interactive zooming and animations for different display modes could easily get implemented.

 TODO: